-- details on what the car will be used for, e.g. business, personal use or both.
+- Details on what the car will be used for (e.g., business use, personal use)

 Making a car insurance claim in Qatar

 You can make a claim for car insurance in Qatar by phone or in person at a company branch.
-Many companies now also allow claims to be made by email or online, as long as all necessary documentation is provided.
+Many companies now also allow claims by email or online, as long as you provide all of the necessary documentation.

 When making an insurance claim in Qatar, you should provide:

 - Police report form for accidents where the police are involved

 - Minor road traffic accident (MRTA) form for minor accidents not involving police